How to file a complaint

 Sexual Violence complaints

-In person: to the Director of the Women's Center, 206 Holton Hall or Office of Affirmative Action, 214 Anderson Hall
+In person: to the Director of the Women's Center, 206 Holton Hall or Office of Institutional Equity, 214 Anderson Hall

 Complaints are confidential and will not be disclosed to anyone who does not have a need to know - this requirement applies to complainants, respondents, witnesses, and any others involved with a complaint.
 The University cannot guarantee absolute confidentiality, although the University will protect the privacy of all parties to the extent possible – consistent with preventing future acts of discrimination, harassment or retaliation, providing a remedy to persons injured, and allowing respondents to reply to a complaint if it warrants an administrative review.